sindresorhus/emittery/readme.md

 It works in Node.js and the browser (using a bundler).

 Emitting events asynchronously is important for production code where you want the least amount of synchronous operations.
+Since JavaScript is single-threaded, no other code can run while doing synchronous operations.
+For Node.js, that means it will block other requests, defeating the strength of the platform, which is scalability through async.
+In the browser, a synchronous operation could potentially cause lags and block user interaction.

 ## Install